 For DV assaults, the relationship between hotel and packaged licence densities was found to be non-linear.
-The significant cubed terms in the regression models indicate that licence concentration levels have their greatest impact on assault rates in LGAs where the number of these licences types is already relatively high.
+The significant cubed terms in the regression models indicate that licence concentration levels have their greatest association on assault rates in LGAs where the number of these licences types is already relatively high.
 For hotels, the DV assault rate was found to increase sharply once the concentration level exceeded 2.0 per 1,000 residents.
-For packaged liquor, there was a sharp increase in DV assault rates once licence concentrations exceeded 0.75 per 1.000 residents.
+For packaged liquor, there was a sharp increase in DV assault rates once licence concentrations exceeded 0.75 per 1,000 residents.
 The effect of an increase in concentration levels on DV assault was much more pronounced for hotels than it was for packaged liquor, with the highest hotel concentration levels predicting much higher DV assault rates than the highest concentration levels of packaged liquor licences.
-The nature of the relationship between DV assault rates and both club and on-premises densities was slightly different.
-A significant linear relationship was found for these premises types, indicating that, at all concentration levels, DV assault rates increase as the number of clubs and on-premises licences increase in an area.
-Stronger effects were found for on-premises licences than for clubs.
-We estimate, for example, that a 10 per cent increase from the mean of on-premises concentrations would produce a 2.2 per cent increase in DV assault rates, while the same percentage increase from the mean of club concentrations would produce a 1.3 per cent increase in the rate of DV assaults.
+The nature of the relationship between DV assault rates and both club and on-premises densities was different.
+The relationship between on-premises concentrations and DV assault rates was significantly linear.
+A 10 per cent increase from the mean of on-premises concentrations would produce a 1.2 per cent increase in DV assault rates.
+For clubs there was a significant squared non-linear relationship with DV assault rates.
+Once club concentration passed 1.0 per 1,000 residents the DV assault rate increased.

 Consistent with the findings for DV assault, non-linear relationships between non-DV assaults and both hotel and packaged liquor licence densities were found.
 The results showed that non-DV assault rates increased markedly when the density of hotels exceeded 2.0 per 1,000 residents and when the packaged liquor concentration level surpassed 0.75 per 1,000 residents.
 Again, the effect for hotels was much more pronounced than for packaged liquor outlets.
 The maximum value of the non-DV assault rate (log) was around three for LGAs with the highest hotel concentration but was less than 2.3 for LGAs with the highest packaged liquor concentration.
 A non-linear relationship was also evident for clubs.
 However, the overall effect for clubs was relatively small compared to other licence types.
 Finally, as for DV assaults, linear increases in onpremises concentrations predicted higher non-DV assault rates.
-It was estimated that a 10 per cent increase from the mean of on-premises concentrations produced a 3.0 per cent increase in the non-DV assault rate, a slightly larger effect size than was found for DV assaults.
+It was estimated that a 10 per cent increase from the mean of on-premises concentrations produced a 3.0 per cent increase in the non-DV assault rate, a much larger effect size than was found for DV assaults.

 There were some different covariate relationships found in the final regression models for DV and non-DV assault rates.
-The clubs concentration effect was strong and linear for DV assault but was non-linear and not as strong for non-DV assault.
 Population density was almost statistically significant for the non-DV assault rate but was non-predictive for DV assault.
-Percentage of residents born in a non-English speaking country was a strong predictor for lower non-DV assault rates but was non-predictive for DV assault.
 The ARIA category for outer regional/remote LGAs was almost predictive for higher DV assault rates but was not predictive of non-DV assault.

 In summary the SAR regression analyses identified licence concentration effects on DV and non-DV assault rates at the LGA level.
-Importantly a major advantage of each final model was that important covariates, population density and spatial autocorrelation had been controlled for.
+Importantly a major advantage of each final model was that important covariates and population density had been controlled for.
 This helps ensure that regional differences across LGAs were accounted for.
+While the SAR regressions for non-DV assault rates had removed spatial autocorrelation, the same cannot be said for DV assault rates.
+While the amount of spatial autocorrelation was smaller for the SAR regression compared with SAR weighted regression for DV rates some caution is required when interpreting the magnitude of the outlet density effects.